davibpires/SheetFlask/README.md

 - `200 OK` with the `converted image` on success,

-## Tests with client functions
+## Client test functions

-In the folder `tests`, you will find Python scripts to test the Endpoints as a Client.
+In the folder `client`, you will find Python scripts to test the Endpoints as a Client.

-All commands here need to be used on CLI in the tests folder.
+All commands here need to be used on CLI in the client folder.

 ## excel_info.py